BASF unveils new mosquito net in battle against malaria

 It said the net will provide protection for at least three years or 20 washes.

-The new Interceptor G2 insecticide-treated net is expected to be available to health ministries and aid organizations from towards the end of this year, BASF said.
+The new Interceptor G2 insecticide-treated net is expected to be available to health ministries and aid organisations from towards the end of this year, BASF said.

-A WHO spokesman said the Geneva-based organization's interim recommendation meant it still had to evaluate the net's public health impact and it was requesting more data from the chemicals company.

 BASF is also waiting for the WHO to evaluate another chlorfenapyr product, an indoor spray for walls and ceilings called Sylando 240SC.